 At Covenant House, our mission is one of unconditional love and absolute respect for all young people facing homelessness.
 Welcoming young people who identify as LGBTQ+ to our programs has been a part of who we are since our founding in 1972.
 Margaret Elisabeth, a member of the Covenant House Alumni Community, arrived at Covenant House Texas in the 1980s.
 They said,

 Trauma-informed, Resilience-focused Approach to LGBTQ+ Homelessness

 Youth who make their way to a Covenant House program do so bearing complex histories of trauma, including physical, sexual, and emotional abuse and violence in the home or on the streets.
 LGBTQ+ youth are further traumatized by the rejection they have experienced in their families, schools, and communities due to their gender identity or expression or sexual orientation.

 Covenant House is aware of the trauma young people experience while facing homelessness as well as of their resilience.
 In partnership with Dr. Kenneth Ginsburg — specialist in adolescent medicine at The Children’s Hospital of Philadelphia, professor of pediatrics at the University of Pennsylvania School of Medicine, and medical director at Covenant House Pennsylvania — Covenant House developed a trauma-informed, resilience-focused approach to supporting and engaging the youth in our houses.
-Our approach, informed by the Reaching Teens model, trains our staff in core competencies such as understanding trauma, stress management and coping, restoring a young person’s sense of control, and reducing shame and stigma, among others.
+Our approach, informed by the Reaching Teens model, supports our staff in core competencies such as understanding trauma, stress management and coping, restoring a young person’s sense of control, and reducing shame and stigma, among others.

 This approach, together with the awareness we have raised among staff to ensure a welcoming, affirming, and safe space for LGBTQ+ youth, distinguishes Covenant House as a provider of shelter that addresses the whole person, with all of that young person's experience and potential.